Prove that tools emulating users (Playwright, JMeter, Selenium, etc.) can recognize the gamut of controls on a challenging web app.

 While learning on a local machine such as a Mac, Linux laptop, or Windows PC:

-2. The Flood Element CLI is installed to run Element TypeScript to emulate a single user’s manual actions on a Google’s Chrome browser.
+The setup.sh CLI shell script is installed to run scripts to emulate a single user’s manual actions on a Google’s Chrome browser.

 The system under (load) test (SUT) instantiated using Docker: